manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 The `this.setState()` method might look a little complex at the start.
 This is also due to the fact that old state is not simply replaced by new state, triggering a re-render, but because many other things take place behind the scenes.
 Let's take a look at it step by step.

 The function itself can take **two different types of arguments**.
 The first being an **object** containing the new or updated state properties and the second being an **updater function** which again returns an object or `null` if nothing should change.
-If you happen to have the same property name in your object it will be **overridden** while all other properties will **remain the same**.
+If you happen to have the same property name in your object as you do in state, the state value will be **overwritten** while all other properties will **remain the same**.
 To reset properties in state, their values need to be explicitly set to `null` or `undefined`.
 The new state that is being passed is thus **never replaced** but **merged together** with the existing state.

 Let us have another look at our example above in which we defined state with a `counter` property whose initial value was `0`.
 Assuming that we want to change this state and add another `date` property to pass the current date, we can construct the new object like so: